SafeHouse Center: Empowering Survivors in Ann Arbor with Compassion and Support

 SafeHouse Center, located in Ann Arbor, Michigan, is a dedicated non-profit organization committed to providing safety, advocacy, and support to survivors of sexual assault, intimate partner violence, dating violence, and stalking.
 As a trusted resource in Washtenaw County, the Center offers free, confidential services designed to empower survivors and their families.
 It operates a 24-hour helpline, as well as walk-in support services during weekday business hours, ensuring that help is accessible whenever needed.
 The organization emphasizes a survivor-centered approach, allowing individuals to make their own decisions in a supportive, non-judgmental environment.
 Beyond direct support, SafeHouse Center actively engages in community education and awareness initiatives to challenge and change the systems and attitudes that perpetuate abuse.
 The Center also fosters community collaboration and runs various volunteer programs, allowing community members to contribute through roles such as support group facilitation and front desk assistance.
 This comprehensive approach makes SafeHouse Center not only a safe refuge but also a hub for community action against violence and abuse.

-Here's what people think of SafeHouse Center
+What people think of SafeHouse Center, based on reviews

 As of recent, SafeHouse Center holds a 3.9-star rating based on 58 reviews.